 If the issues remain unresolved after the attorney has satisfied Rule 37.1(a)(1), the attorney must arrange with the Court for an immediate telephone conference with the judge and opposing counsel.
 When communicating with the Court, the attorney for the prospective moving party must certify compliance with this Rule.
 The attorney may not file a written discovery motion until after this telephone conference.

 Exception.
 Rule 37.1(a) does not apply to an initial motion requesting the Court compel or deny discovery pursuant to a subpoena issued under the District’s authority if the primary case is pending in another district.
 Once such a motion has been filed and a miscellaneous case is initiated within the District, the parties are then subject to Rule 37.1(a).
+Rule 37.1(a) also does not initially apply to a third-party subpoena issued in a case pending in this District.
+The third party may file a motion to quash the subpoena.
+The Judge may resolve the motion to quash based upon the briefing or pursuant to Rule 37.1(a).

 38.1 DEMAND FOR JURY TRIAL